frequently asked questions

 If you cannot afford a festival ticket, or would simply prefer to attend for free, we encourage you to volunteer and contribute 3 hours of your time to helping us make this event the best fermentation festival ever - this is a community driven and supported event and we'd love to have you be part of it!

 What is the difference between the GA and farm-to-bar ticket?

-General Admission gets you access to the main part of the festival - 3 stages featuring 35 speakers, hands-on demonstrations and informative panels, 60 exhibitors giving out samples of their fermented foods, sharing information, and offering engaging activities, DIY Pickle Station where you can make your own jar of lacto-fermented pickled vegetables, 22 intimate Culture Chat sessions with fermentation and health experts, the film screening tent, and a host of other festival activities.
+General Admission gets you access to the main part of the festival - 3 stages featuring dozens of speakers, demonstrations, informative panels and live music, 50+ exhibitors giving out samples of their fermented foods, sharing information, and offering engaging activities, DIY Fermentation Station where you can make your own ferments, 20+ intimate Culture Chat sessions with fermentation and health experts and a host of other festival activities.